What are capital gains? | Calculating capital gains tax | Capital gains by state | Minimizing capital gains taxes

 After one year or less: Short-term capital gains taxes

-If you sell your property after owning it for one year or less, you'll pay short-term capital gains taxes, which currently range from 10–37% (applied to the difference between your home's original purchase price and current sale price).
+If you sell your property after owning it for one year or less, you'll pay short-term capital gains taxes, which is taxed as ordinary income and currently ranges from 10–37% (applied to the difference between your home's original purchase price and current sale price).
 [3] The tax rate you pay depends on your location and tax bracket.

 » LEARN: Selling a house after 1 year or less?
 You need to read this!